Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Elastic stack

 The solution is based on the Elastic-Stack (Elasticsearch, Logstash, Beats and Kibana).
 It can run completely in docker containers, which for example are started on the basis of docker-compose.yaml or run in a Docker Orchestration Framework.
 It is also possible to use existing components such as an Elasticsearch cluster or a Kibana instance.
-With that you have the flexiblity to used for instance an Elasticsearch service at AWS or Azure or use Filebeat manually installed on the API-Gateway machines.
+With that you have the flexiblity to use for instance an Elasticsearch service at AWS or Azure or use Filebeat manually installed on the API-Gateway machines.
 The solution has been tested with Elasticsearch >7.10.x version.

 ## Getting started